varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Mobile applications can access
   1. Sensors
-     - Can be used for sureveillance
+     - Can be used for surveillance
   2. Network
   3. Storage
-- Runs bytecode as OS process
+- Runs byte-code as OS process
 - Can communicated with other devices
-- Can have Two-factor authetication tokens
+- Can have Two-factor authentication tokens

 ### Mobile Threats

 - Mobiles are increasingly valuable targets
 - Stores a lot of personal data
-  - Advertisment
+  - Advertisement
-  - Phising
+  - Phishing
-  - Extorrsion
+  - Extortion
 - Stores organisational data
   - Contacts
   - Calendar